Clemapfel/jluna/docs/manual.md

 There are a lot of things on this list that we have not discussed yet.
 It was considered important to have an exhaustive list at this point, as it will be valuable when referencing back to this section.

 Most relevant `std::` types are supported out-of-the-box.
-All jluna types that reference Julia-side objects can be unboxed into their corresponding Julia-side values.
+All jluna types that reference Julia-side objects can be unboxed into their corresponding Julia-side values, just like any Julia-side value can be managed by their corresponding proxy.

 If we are unsure of what a particular C++ type will be boxed to, we can use `to_julia_type<T>::value`.
 This template meta function has two points of interaction.

 > **C++ Hint**: A template meta function is an advanced technique, where a structs template arguments, [partial specialization](https://en.cppreference.com/w/cpp/language/partial_specialization), [concepts](https://en.cppreference.com/w/cpp/language/constraints) and [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) are used to add functionality.
 For end-users, all that is needed is to know how to access any particular return value, as most template meta functions are not actual `std::function`s.

-We can access the name of the Julia type any particular type `T` will be boxed to using `as_julia_function<T>::type_name`:
+We can access the name of the Julia type, any particular type `T` will be boxed to, using `as_julia_function<T>::type_name`:

 ```cpp
 auto name = as_julia_type<